TEXTURES OF TATOOINE + VAPORATOR FRAGMENTS + SLAVE QUARTERS SCRAP

 Jabba’s Sail Barge Fabric

-This section of screen-used canvas was part of the red sail that topped Jabba's iconic sail barge.
+This section of screen-used canvas was part of the red sail that topped Jabba's iconic sail barge, the Khetanna.
 It was recovered from Imperial Sand Dunes after filming was completed in 1982.

-A moisture vaporator is used to capture water from a planet’s atmosphere.
+A moisture vaporator was used to capture water from a planet’s atmosphere.

-The fragments used with our cardbacks are screen-used in Star Wars Episode II: Attack of the Clones.
+The fragments mounted on our cardbacks were screen-used in Star Wars Episode II: Attack of the Clones.

 Slave Quarters Scrap